 Approved Rates for 2020

-DC Water’s Board has adopted changes to the previously approved rates for Fiscal Year 2020, which begins October 1, 2019.
-Please click on the link to the right to learn more about the proposed rates.
+DC Water’s Board adopted changes to the previously approved rates for Fiscal Year 2020, which began October 1, 2019.
+Please click on the link to the right to learn more about the current rates.

 DC Water bills customers on a monthly basis.
 These bills include charges for both